At the Columbia Aging Center, we are training the next generation of aging researchers and policy makers.

 Columbia University offers a number of avenues for students to pursue an education on aging at the undergraduate and graduate level.
 There are aging course offerings in biology, psychology, sociomedical sciences, global thought listed in the directory of courses (keyword "aging").
 In addition to these courses, the Mailman School of Public Health offers doctoral and masters programs within which students may pursue the Health of an Aging Society Certificate.
 The Columbia Aging Center fosters student groups like "Perspectives on Aging" and assists postdoctoral fellows on the Columbia University Medical Center campus with professional and networking opportunities in its "Aging Roundtable."

-Mailman School of Public Health Masters in Public Health Program and Health of an Aging Society Certificate
+Health of an Aging Society Certificate

-As part of the Mailman School's innovative Master of Public Health (MPH) curriculum, students in the departments of Sociomedical Sciences, Populations and Family Health, Environmental Health Sciences, Epidemiology, and Health Policy & Management are eligible to complete a certificate in the Health of an Aging Society.
+As part of Columbia University Mailman School of Public Health's innovative Master of Public Health (MPH) curriculum, students in the departments of Sociomedical Sciences, Populations and Family Health, Environmental Health Sciences, Epidemiology, and Health Policy & Management are eligible to complete a certificate in the Health of an Aging Society.
 Meeting the needs of our aging society is one of the most significant public health challenges of the 21st century.
 The training and leadership of today's students is crucial to mapping the implications of aging and structuring effective future policies and programs that address the welfare of aging populations.
 The certificate offers graduates an ecological approach to aging and comparative and interdisciplinary perspectives on aging in societies.
 As an aging society is often framed as a negative problem, the curriculum will consider ways to frame a rights-oriented perspective to policies and programs for older persons.
 Visit the Mailman School's aging certificate webpage for more information on the certificate's required courses, certificate electives, and scheduling.
 Sample courses include:

 • (Y)our Longer Life